 Relics and Reliquaries in the Aachener Domschatz

-Aachen was an important pilgrimage destination during the Middle Ages and even today Aachen can attract many pilgrims from all over Europe.
+Aachen was an important pilgrimage destination during the Middle Ages and even today Aachen attracts many pilgrims from all over Europe.

 The most important relics are kept in the Marienschrein in the choir of the cathedral.
-This shrine is only open every seven years (next June 20 – 29, 2014 and then in 2021).
+This shrine is only open every seven years (next in June 2021).

 The Mary Shrine is sealed with a new lock after each pilgrimage period.
 The key is cut in two with the church and the town government each keeping a half.
 Several previous locks and keys are on display in the treasury with the art revealing the art tastes (and economic conditions) at the time of manufacture.